vivaria/edisonrul.ing/README.md

 ## PHANTOM DRAGON

 *   You cannot Summon "Phantom Dragon" if you do not have 2 Monster Card Zones that you can make unusable.
 However, "Phantom Dragon" can be Set or Special Summoned face-down when you do not have 2 Monster Card Zones to make unusable.
-*   You cannot activate "Phantom Dragon's" effect during the Damage Step.
+*   You cannot activate "Phantom Dragon"'s effect during the Damage Step.
 *   If a face-down "Phantom Dragon" is flipped face-up, you will select 2 Monster Card Zones to make unusable.
 If none can be selected, the next 2 Monster Card Zones to become available will be made unusable.
 *   "Phantom Dragon" can be Tribute Summoned if the Tributed monsters will create 2 Monster Card Zones that can be made unusable.
 *   2 "Phantom Dragons" cannot select the same Monster Card Zones to make unusable.